ilsani/ilsani.github.io/_posts/2020-02-01-aspack-manual-unpacking.md

 First of all, it was calculated the entry point of the packed file.
 This entry point has nothing to do with the original entry point of the unpacked file.

-The entry point it was calculated using the `WinDbg` tool.
+The entry point was calculated using the `WinDbg` tool.

 The `!peb` command displays the debugged Process Environment Block.
 Below is shown the `!peb` output.
 Specifically, the `ImageBaseAddress` contains the image base memory address.